jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Charles was merely defending the rules as defined by the ruling philosophy.
 Despite massive government debt, a restless population, and many chances for compromise, he didn't want to fix frontline problems, but protect the rules.
 He was an antagonist.
 The extras followed the protagonists, reached for new tools, fought and won their empowerment.

 Later kings still didn't learn.
-Even more distanced from the frontline inside their palaces and banquets and balls, their heads filled with gremlins that said the rules are just, good, and will never end.
+Even more distanced from the frontline inside their palaces, banquets and balls, their heads filled with gremlins that said the rules are just, good, and will never end.
 France, Spain, Russia had country wide banktrupcies, food shortages, and revolutions, and it didn't matter.
 The ultimate gremlin is isolation from the frontline.
-So many Darth Kings faced the chopping block with the voice of God calling them martyrs.
+Many more Darth Kings faced the chopping block with the voice of God calling them martyrs.

-So tell me, why did you ever think Darth Blockbuster was ever going to let Obi-Wan go?
+So do you still think Darth Blockbuster will to let Obi-Wan go?

 ### Walking On Eggshells

 The battle scene.
+I face Darth Blockbuster.
+He stares back with hate.
+I'm still bound.
+He could strike me down.
+Instead he lifts his finger, and my cuffs release.

+My lightsabre is on a table.
+I grab it.
+Turn it on.
+He does too.
+The light of both hum together, a nice tune, that foretells violence.

+Why didn't he strike me down.
+He wants to prove something.
+He needs people to follow his rules, and no better way than for them to see him the hero, and his rules as just.
+Hero's don't murder, they avenge wrong doing.

+So I fight the Sith lord.
+We jump up and down.
+Slice left and right.
+Slash, kick, we're both beating the other bloody.
+Nothing divides our powers.
+Neither is reaching for salvation.
+We both have the same tools.
+And that's been the problem all along Skywalker.

-A new tool empowers the people, the Sith fight to retain their power, the Jedi fight to distribute it.
-If the former wins, the people's cyborgology stays dependant.
-If the latter wins, the people upgrade their powers to solve frontline problems.
+I mentioned this several times, but never pointed it out.
+This battle between protagonists and antagonists is ages old.
+It was fought when we invented swords, bows and arrows, the printing press, muskets, and telescopes.
+Like clockwork, the Sith fight to retain power, the Jedi fight to distribute it.
+When the former wins, the people's cyborgology stays dependant.
+If the latter wins, the people upgrade their powers to solve frontline problems on their own terms.

-Remember philosophy is the largely unspoken ideals that tell members of society what’s right and wrong, a civilization's collective consciousness used by members to make rules.

-The more the Sith win, the bigger there Death Star rule book gets, the wider the lines between old and new society get.
-These lines represent increasingly different realities, existing at the same time.
+Machiavelli, Galileo, John Locke, Oliver Cromwell, Jean-Jacques Rousseau, George Washington, Frederick Douglas and so many other great people have fought it.
+Yet the Sith keep coming back because the Sith win every battle by default.
+They have society's rulebook.
+And while the protagonists keep making new tools and fighting to spread their powers, the majic the extras fell is so often to faint in comparison to the Sith's Death Star at work, home.

+The Sith's frequent victories mean the line between old and imagined new societies gets wide.
+These wider lines represent increasingly different realities.
+Officially, we follow the Sith's rules out of fear of his Death Star.
+Yet evolution stops for no one.
+Thus, humanity still dreams and works towards distributing the power of new tools.
+Old and new society's co-exist, but increasingly diverge.

-When someone has their own version of reality separate from society, we call it a mental illness.
+When someone has their own version of reality, we call it a mental illness.
 Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with a unique version of right and wrong.
 The lesson is when Techvolution is held back, and society gets more out of whack, the Sith and Jedi are walking on egg shells with each other.
 Compromise is impossible.

-So with that, Darth Blockbuster hands Obi-Wan his weapon, and offers a duel.

-Obi-Wan grabs his weapon.
-But he knows this fight will be different.
+Wide lines brings more violent battle scenes like civil wars and revolutions.
+Human technological evolution thus happens in jumps.
+Techvolution only works when we all seeminglessly drop bad tools for new ones.

+Thus, it was never my goal to defeat _this_ Death Star.
+Destroy one and like in the _Star Wars_ movies the Sith just make another one.
+The real reason Darth Blockbuster let me go, because even if I strike him down and Techvolution becomes a ruling philosophy, another Darth will return and corrupt society's rule book again.
 In the past, whenever the Death Star is destroyed by a new tool, a new heirachy forms around it.
 And when human technological evolution surpasses these tools, the Sith have formed around it, and made a new Death Star to protect their power and keep and keep their supposed children on the bottom.

 Obi-Wan knows, for as long as the hierarchies exists, killing one king, only lets another take his place.

-The Death Star is a tool, a rule book that keeps new tools down, and the extras distracted from their natural Techvolution.
-To trule defeat Darth Blockbuster and the Sith, we must stop destroying the Death Star, and instead make a tool that replaces the Death Star.
-One that continually enforces our natural evolution where Techvolution is perpetual ruling philosophy.
+The Death Star is a tool, a corrupt rule book that keeps new tools down, and the extras distracted from their natural Techvolution.
+But it's a tool nonetheless.
+Thus, we can fight the Sith for eternity trying to keep it clean, and out of majic's way.
+But society doesn't have time to hold our breath hoping the good guys desires, opinions, or rules, win.
+Every story is decided by which character holds the tools.

+To truly learn the lesson we must create a tool that replaces the Death Star.
+One that continually enforces our natural evolution.
+Where the only rule is natural selection.
+Otherwise, a short time from now, in a society not to far away, another Johnny Majic will be told his simple new tool is against the rules.

+That's what I wanted to teach you.
+To use the battles of good and evil in history, to understand Techvolution, to not only make it a ruling philosophy, but to make a tool that will keep it in power and forever kill the Sith.

 And only the extras can build it.
-If we stay out of the battle, we force the Jedi to re-fight the same battle.
-Thus, as Obi-Wan looks over at his student, he knows his job is done.
-He looks over at you Skywalker, and he sees not the kid asking about the rebellion of the mind, but the kid who will win the rebellion with a new tool.
+The protagonists can help, but must stay out of the battle.
+Only the majic of many extras can defend against a corrupted rule book.
+And now that job is to you Skywalker.
+I look at you and see not the kid asking about the rebellion of the mind, but the kid who will forever win the rebellion against the Death Star with our very own Life Star.

-Obi-Wan lifts his sword.
-And smiles as coming eternal rest, and eternal victory, as Darth Blockbuster strikes him down.

-Now, Skywalker you have to build the Life Star.
-We're going to start, by asking a simple question, the same one that killed Darth King.
-How old are you?
+So I lift my sword, and smile.
+I smile at eternal rest.
+Because the Jedi will no longer face down the Sith.
+It's your job.
+So I raise my sword, and Darth Blockbuster strikes me down as I know you'll learn the lesson.
+The person who holds the tools wins.